After the first submissionI hope you like it, because you will see it in many pictures around here.

 The next step was to contact the importer directly, where they confirmed that it was not that the package had been lost, but that despite the fact that the bicycle is marked as available in stockBut I was told that they were about to do the assembly in Germany and that in a week's time the shipment would be made.

-After waiting patiently again, and without knowing anything new, I contacted him again.
-The answer, a week later, was the same "it's coming into assembly and will be in the shop in 5-7 days".
-In short, I had been waiting a month and a half for a bicycle that I had bought as "in stock" and, worst of all, it was I didn't even know when I was gonna get there (and if I was going to do it).
+After waiting patiently again and, not knowing anything new, I contacted again.
+The answer, a week later, was the same "it is being assembled and will be in the store in 5-7 days".
+In short, I had been waiting for a month and a half for a bike that I had bought as "in stock" and, worst of all, it was that I didn't even know when I was gonna get there (and if I was going to do it).

 So I marked them an ultimatum.
 If they didn't give me a valid tracking number by the end of that week, I automatically cancelled the order.
 And as you can imagine, that's how it happened.